Quints497/OMCasino/README.md

 This will contain a text file with the account information for each user and also the account class to access the information

+#### Characters

+This will contain the classes for the player and the dealers

 #### Decks

 This will contain classes for each deck of cards that will be used in the casino.